-- 2. Since October 2021 the IJB has received updates describing the significant system pressures being faced across the wider Lothian health and social care system.
-As has been highlighted previously, the pressures faced in Edinburgh are being seen nationally and that while not new, many of the pressures have been exacerbated by the EU exit and the covid pandemic. - 3.
-What is an additional recent factor is the increasing cost of living being experienced across the country.
+- 3.1 Since October 2021 the Edinburgh Integration Joint Board (EIJB) has received updates describing the significant system pressures being faced across the wider Lothian health and social care system.
+As has been highlighted previously, the pressures faced in Edinburgh are being seen nationally and that while not new, many of the pressures have been exacerbated by the EU exit and the covid pandemic. - 3.2 What is an additional recent factor is the increasing cost of living being experienced across the country.
 Increasing costs for energy, fuel and food are adding to an already challenging situation and has implications for vulnerable and/or elderly frail people, much of which is well known.
-In addition, we are seeing concerns raised by some staff working in health and social care.
+In addition, EHSCP are seeing concerns raised by some staff working in health and social care.
 One specific example is a reduction in the number of staff within Homecare willing to use their cars for work purposes due to increased fuel costs.
-This is resulting in more reliance on public transport, increasing travel time between home visits and therefore reducing time available on the direct provision of care. - 4.
-As a result of the covid pandemic, EU exit and increased cost of living, we continue to see high levels of referrals to our Assessment and Care Management teams for requests for service, and high numbers of people being assessed as requiring a service.
-We should not underestimate the continuing impact of the covid pandemic with people being de-conditioned (i.e. frailer, less confident) following periods of lockdown and family/unpaid carers presenting as exhausted having cared for people during the pandemic with little formal and informal respite. - 5.
-Vacancy rates within our services also continue to be an issue with specific teams particularly challenged.
-For example, we have an approximate 20% vacancy rate in community nursing and 14% Locality Social Worker vacancy rate.
-We know that high vacancy rates continue to be an issue across the health and social care system with, for example many independent care homes reporting vacancies and a difficulty to recruit.
-High vacancy rates result in increased pressure on those remaining staff who have to deal with high levels of demand. - 6.
-Recognising the challenges faced in Edinburgh and in order to help us, the Edinburgh Partners the EHSCP, NHS Lothian and City of Edinburgh Council have been provided with additional support and capacity by Scottish Government to assist us in identifying any areas of current work we could accelerate, or new actions we could take that would have short term impact.
-We are currently working very closely with the support team to identify opportunities for managing the immediate extreme pressures and identifying further or alternative medium and longer term sustainable solutions.
+This is resulting in more reliance on public transport, increasing travel time between home visits and therefore reducing time available on the direct provision of care. - 3.3 As a result of the covid pandemic, EU exit and increased cost of living, EHSCP continue to see high levels of referrals to Assessment and Care Management teams for requests for service, and high numbers of people being assessed as requiring a service.
+EHSCP should not underestimate the continuing impact of the covid pandemic with people being de-conditioned (i.e., frailer, less confident) following periods of lockdown and family/unpaid carers presenting as exhausted having cared for people during the pandemic with little formal and informal respite.

-- 7. This paper sets out: - An update on the current performance and pressures being faced by the Edinburgh Health and Social Care Partnership (see paragraphs 8 to 15); - An update on mitigating actions being taken by the Partnership to manage these pressures and improve performance.
+- 3.4 Vacancy rates within EHSCP services also continue to be an issue with specific teams particularly challenged.
+For example, the EHSCP have approximate 20% vacancy rate in community nursing and 14% in Locality Social Worker vacancy rate.
+We know that high vacancy rates continue to be an issue across the health and social care system with, for example many independent care homes are reporting vacancies and a difficulty to recruit.
+High vacancy rates result in increased pressure on those remaining staff who have to deal with high levels of demand. - 3.5 Recognising the challenges faced in Edinburgh, the EHSCP, NHS Lothian and City of Edinburgh Council have been provided with additional support and capacity by Scottish Government to assist in identifying any areas of current work the EHSCP could accelerate, or new actions that could be taken that would have short term impact.
+EHSCP are currently working very closely with the support team to identify opportunities for managing the immediate extreme pressures and identifying further or alternative medium and longer term sustainable solutions. - 3.6 This paper sets out: - An update on the current performance and pressures being faced by the EHSCP (see paragraphs 8 to 15); - An update on mitigating actions being taken by the EHSCP to manage these pressures and improve performance.